Andrea Leeds: Career

 Leeds began her film career in 1933, playing bit parts and using her given name Andrea Lees.
 Under the name Andrea Leeds, she played her first substantial role in the film Come and Get It (1936) and achieved another success with her next film It Could Happen to You (1937).

 As part of an ensemble cast that included Katharine Hepburn, Ginger Rogers and Lucille Ball, Leeds was nominated for an Academy Award for Best Supporting Actress for her performance as an aspiring actress in Stage Door (1937).
 Her wholesome quality led to her being cast in The Goldwyn Follies (1938) playing Miss Humanity, a woman considered by a jaded Hollywood executive to represent the ideal American woman.
 However, the film was a critical and commercial failure.
 In 1938, Leeds also read for the role of and did screen tests for the role of Melanie in Gone with the Wind; however the role was given to Olivia de Havilland.

 She next appeared in two films opposite Joel McCrea (who earlier played her brother in Come and Get It), Youth Takes a Fling (1938) and They Shall Have Music (1939), for the first time playing the lead female role.
 She continued to play the romantic female lead in an adventure film The Real Glory, opposite Gary Cooper and David Niven, and opposite Don Ameche in Swanee River (1939), the first Technicolor biography of Stephen Foster.
 Her final film Earthbound (1940) was a fantasy murder mystery in which her character is aided by the ghost of her late husband to solve his murder.

-Although her films were successful and she remained a popular actress, Leeds retired in late 1939 after marrying.
+Although her films were successful and she remained a popular actress, Leeds retired in 1940 after marrying in 1939.